um-acs/acs_docs/docs/pegasus/soft/r.rst

 To install additional R packages, you'll need to confirm that your package's pre-requisites are met by inspecting and modifying your local environment as needed or by loading the appropriate modules.
-See :ref:`Pegasus Cluster Software Installation <soft-install>` for help with complex requirements.
+See `Pegasus Cluster Software Installation  <https://acs-docs.readthedocs.io/pegasus/soft/4-install.html#soft-install>`__ for help with complex requirements.

 From the R prompt, install any R package to your personal R library with the standard ``install.package()`` R command.
 For instance, to install the